 Still, you don’t have to worry right away because a staple on any carnivore diet meal plan can provide relief.

-When you start the carnivore diet, your metabolism goes through significant changes that can have several health benefits.
+When you start the carnivore diet, your metabolism undergoes significant changes that can have several health benefits.

 But there is an advantage to this.
-If so, the body learns more quickly to burn fat as a primary source of energy.
+If so, the body learns more quickly to burn fat as a primary energy source.

-By keeping insulin levels low, the zero-carb diet forces the body to deplete its carbohydrate stores, flushing out water and electrolytes.
+The zero-carb diet forces the body to deplete its carbohydrate stores by keeping insulin levels low and flushing out water and electrolytes.

 Therefore, the kidneys flush out more sodium on a carnivore diet.
 For this reason, you need more salt to feel well, especially when switching to a carnivore diet.

-In short, like the keto diet and fasting, this lack of sodium is the leading cause of headaches or dizziness, which is why these symptoms are often referred to as keto flu.
+In short, like the keto diet and fasting, this lack of sodium is the leading cause of headaches or dizziness, so these symptoms are often called keto flu.

 Therefore, I like to reach for freshly ground pink Himalayan salt and salt as desired.